syedmohiuddinzia/IMU_GY91-ESP32_BLE/README.md

 ## Overview
-The IMU_GY91-ESP32_BLE project demonstrates how to capture, process, and transmit real-time inertial and environmental sensor data using an ESP32 microcontroller and the GY-91 sensor module.</b>
+The **IMU_GY91-ESP32_BLE** project demonstrates how to capture, process, and transmit real-time motion and environmental sensor data using an ESP32 and the GY-91 sensor module.
-The system reads data from the MPU-9250 (accelerometer, gyroscope, magnetometer) and BMP280 (barometer) sensors, calculates orientation and heading, and broadcasts this data wirelessly via Bluetooth Low Energy (BLE).</b>
+The system reads data from the **MPU-9250** (accelerometer, gyroscope, magnetometer) and **BMP280** (barometer), computes orientation and heading, and broadcasts this data via **Bluetooth Low Energy (BLE)**.
-This setup can be used for motion tracking, orientation estimation, environmental sensing, robotics, and IoT applications.</b>
+It is suitable for applications in **motion tracking, orientation estimation, robotics, environmental monitoring, and IoT**.

 ---

 ## Hardware Components
 ### 1. ESP32 Development Board
-The **ESP32** is a versatile microcontroller used as the brain of this system.
-Its key features include:
-- **Dual-core Processor:** Allows running multiple tasks simultaneously, such as reading sensor data, performing computations, and handling BLE communication without delays.
+- **Dual-core Processor:** Handles multiple tasks such as sensor reading, computation, and BLE transmission simultaneously.
-- **Integrated Wi-Fi and Bluetooth (BLE):** Provides wireless connectivity for sending sensor data to smartphones, tablets, or computers in real-time.
+- **Integrated Wi-Fi & BLE:** Wireless connectivity for real-time data visualization.
-- **I²C Compatibility:** The ESP32 supports 3.3V I²C communication, which is required for interfacing with the GY-91 sensor module.
+- **I²C Compatible (3.3V):** Required for sensor communication.
-- **Low Power Modes:** Suitable for battery-operated applications, such as portable motion-tracking devices.
+- **Low Power Modes & GPIOs:** Expandable for portable and sensor-rich applications.
-- **GPIO Pins:** Allows additional sensors or actuators to be connected for expanding the system.

 ### 2. GY-91 Sensor Module
-The **GY-91** is a compact sensor module that combines two important sensors for motion and environmental data:
-- **a) MPU-9250 (9-axis IMU)**
-  - **Accelerometer (3-axis):** Measures linear acceleration in X, Y, Z axes, useful for detecting movement and orientation changes.
-  - **Gyroscope (3-axis):** Measures angular velocity along X, Y, Z axes, allowing detection of rotation or angular changes.
-  - **Magnetometer (3-axis):** Measures magnetic fields along X, Y, Z axes, which is essential for calculating compass heading.
-Together, these sensors form a 9-axis IMU (Inertial Measurement Unit), which provides comprehensive motion and orientation information.
-- **b) BMP280 (Barometer)**
+- **MPU-9250 (9-axis IMU):** Provides accelerometer, gyroscope, and magnetometer readings for motion and orientation tracking.
-  - Measures **atmospheric pressure** and **temperature**.
+- **BMP280 (Barometer):** Measures temperature, pressure, and computes altitude for environmental and navigation purposes.
-  - Computes **altitude** based on pressure readings using the barometric formula.
-  - Enables environmental monitoring and enhances navigation systems by providing vertical positioning data.

 ### 3. Connections
-To interface the GY-91 with the ESP32:
-- **I²C Interface:**
+- **I²C Interface:** SDA → GPIO 21, SCL → GPIO 22
-  -  SCL (Serial Clock Line)
-  -  SDA (Serial Data Line)
-  -  Required for both MPU-9250 and BMP280 communication with the ESP32.
-- **Power Pins:**
-  - VCC: Provides 3.3V or 5V power to the GY-91 module.
-  - GND: Common ground between ESP32 and the sensor module.
-- **Optional Pins:** Some modules may have additional interrupt pins for advanced features like motion detection or calibration.
+- **Power:** VCC → 3.3V/5V, GND → GND

 ---

 ## Software Requirements
-To program the ESP32 and manage sensor data, the following software components are needed:
-- **1. Arduino IDE**
-  - A widely used development environment for microcontrollers.
-  - Provides a simple interface for writing, compiling, and uploading code to the ESP32.
-  - Supports libraries and extensions for BLE, sensor communication, and real-time processing.
+- **Arduino IDE** for code development and uploading.

-- **2. ESP32 Board Support Package**
+- **ESP32 Board Support Package** for ESP32 compatibility.
-  - Required to add ESP32 support to Arduino IDE.
-  - Includes board definitions, libraries, and tools to compile code specifically for ESP32 microcontrollers.
-  - Enables access to ESP32-specific features such as BLE, Wi-Fi, and dual-core task management.

-- **3. Libraries**
-  - **MPU9250 Library:**
+- **Libraries:**
-    - Provides functions to read accelerometer, gyroscope, and magnetometer data.
-    - Computes quaternions and Euler angles for orientation estimation.
+  - MPU9250 for IMU data and orientation calculations.
-  - **Adafruit_BMP280 Library:**
-    - Allows easy communication with BMP280 sensor over I²C.
-    - Reads pressure, temperature, and calculates altitude.
+  - Adafruit_BMP280 for pressure, temperature, and altitude.
-  - **BLE Libraries:**
-    - Enable wireless transmission of sensor data to BLE-enabled devices.
-    - Supports creating BLE services and characteristics for structured data communication.
+  - BLE libraries for wireless data transmission.

 ### System Variables
-The System Variables section provides a detailed overview of all the global variables used in this project to represent real-time sensor data, processed values, and orientation information.
-These variables are essential for capturing motion, orientation, heading, and environmental parameters from the GY-91 sensor module.
+**Detailed variables for MPU9250 and BMP280 sensors are documented below.** These include accelerometer, gyroscope, magnetometer readings, linear acceleration, quaternions, Euler angles, heading, and barometric data such as temperature, pressure, and altitude.

 The variables are categorized into two main groups:
 **MPU9250 Variables**